TrinityChristiana/nss-cl-functions/README.md

-# Name of Repo
+# Class Lesson: Functions

-Date Created: 01/00/20 | Date Modified: 01/00/20
+Date Created: 01/17/20 | Date Modified: 01/17/20

-This assignment is practice for Book 0: Chapter 0 of NSS's course work.
-Link to the assignment:
+This is the codealong for the class lesson teaching Functions

 Preview Assignment:
 ***
-# nss-cl-functions